burnthewhich/burnthewhich.github.io/shbangenv/shbangenv.md

 This business of using <tt>#!/usr/bin/env <em>whatever</em></tt> is getting out of hand.

+It was originally suggested as a fix for a specific problem, but somehow it's morphed into a general purpose "portability" fix.
+And worse, it's started being promoted as "best practice" in some circles, when it's anything but.

 There is a widespread myth that it is more "portable" than
 <tt>#!<em>/path/to/whatever</em></tt>, and that portability is all that matters.